Youngwer/CASA0021_GPP/README.md

 ### 3.2 Enclousure
 #### 3.2.1 3D Modeling
 ![Design Sketch](./Images/3Dmodel.png)
-<p style="text-align: center;"><em>Fig 12.
+<p style="text-align: center;"><em>Fig 14.
 3Dmodeling in Rhino</em></p>
 By physically placing the necessary internal components, the team constructed a 3D model of the book-shaped enclosure using the Rhino modeling software.
 Through multiple iterations of prototyping, the layout of components and the dimensions of the shell were progressively refined to achieve an optimal balance between structural compactness and user usability.

 #### 3.2.2 Lasercutting
 ![Design Sketch](./Images/lasercut.png)
-<p style="text-align: center;"><em>Fig 13.
+<p style="text-align: center;"><em>Fig 15.
 Lasercuting</em></p>
 After finalizing the product dimensions and hole placements, the 3D model was decomposed into 2D sheet components suitable for laser cutting.
 The DWG files were then imported into Illustrator for layout adjustments and detail refinement, and subsequently exported as PDF files for fabrication via laser cutting.

 #### 3.2.3 Material Selection
 ![Design Sketch](./Images/Material.png)
-<p style="text-align: center;"><em>Fig 14.
+<p style="text-align: center;"><em>Fig 16.
 Material interation</em></p>

-- **Opal acrylic**: The initial material choice—opal acrylic—offered a clean and soft visual aesthetic, aligning well with the ambient nature of reading environments.
-However, as the design evolved, the team aimed to explore broader possibilities in color and material texture to enhance the product's expressiveness and adaptability across different settings.
+- **Opal acrylic**: Opal acrylic offered a clean, soft aesthetic suited to reading environments.
+However, as the design evolved, the team sought broader color and texture options to enhance expressiveness and adaptability.
-- **UVprint on clear acrylic**: UV printing represented a promising material exploration, enabling enhanced visual expression through direct color and pattern application on one side of the acrylic sheet.
-This process creates a soft, diffused appearance on the opposite side and allows for high levels of customization.
-However, certain limitations emerged during testing: the printed layer is prone to peeling over time, and the printed surface does not adhere well to adhesives, thus constraining its use in structural assembly.
+- **UVprint on clear acrylic**: UV printing allowed for rich visual expression by applying color and patterns to one side of the acrylic, producing a soft, diffused look on the opposite side.
+However, testing revealed peeling over time and poor adhesive compatibility, limiting its structural use.
-- **Textured acrylic sheet**: In the final stage, the team sourced a selection of textured acrylic sheets from the [Etsy](https://www.etsy.com/uk/listing/882883609/incudo-golden-teal-smoky-acrylic-sheet?ref=yr_purchases) website.
-Although these materials involved relatively higher costs, their distinctive visual qualities contributed significantly to the product's uniqueness and aesthetic appeal, reflecting a deliberate emphasis on design identity and material expressiveness.
+- **Textured acrylic sheet**: In the final stage, the team chose textured acrylic sheets from [Etsy](https://www.etsy.com/uk/listing/882883609/incudo-golden-teal-smoky-acrylic-sheet?ref=yr_purchases) website for their distinctive visual qualities and emphasis on design identity, despite higher costs.

 ### 3.3 Paper-folding
 ![Design Sketch](./Images/folding.png)
-<p style="text-align: center;"><em>Fig 15.
+<p style="text-align: center;"><em>Fig 17.
 Paper folding</em></p>

 The origami-inspired structure underwent a major design transformation—from an initial fully folded configuration to a later approach utilizing edge adhesion.
 This modification significantly reduced the overall thickness, resulting in improved visual clarity and tactile performance during page unfolding and closing, thereby enhancing both usability and aesthetic quality.

 ### 3.4 Assembling

 ![Design Sketch](./Images/assembling.png)
-<p style="text-align: center;"><em>Fig 1.
+<p style="text-align: center;"><em>Fig 18.
 Assembling and interation</em></p>

 Throughout the development process, modeling refinements, cutting file adjustments, material selection, and origami structure iterations progressed in an interwoven and iterative manner.
 These design components informed and influenced one another, ultimately resulting in a structurally coherent, visually appealing, and fabrication-ready version that laid the foundation for the finalized product.